 Treating a mental disorder or substance abuse problem is often a multilayered process.
-As you progress from the depths of addiction into a newer and healthier lifestyle, you can enjoy the freedom of living at home while still being connected to your support groups and treatment networks at the same time.
+As you progress from the depths of addiction into a newer and healthier lifestyle, it is possible to still enjoy the freedom of living at home and remain connected to your support groups and treatment networks at the same time.

 How Does Partial Hospitalization Addiction Treatment Work?

-Like any good freedom, this is also a responsibility, because patients will have to apply and adapt what they learned in treatment sessions to real-world environments, such as:
+Like any good freedom, this is also responsibility, because patients will have to apply and adapt what they learned in treatment sessions to real-world environments, such as:

 - Resuming academic/professional life

-- Interacting with friends and family members
+- Interacting with healthy friends and family members

 - Resisting the temptation to use drugs or alcohol when they are on their own